Xposed-Modules-Repo/dev.lackluster.mihelper/README.md

 Lightweight modules for HyperOS only!
 Self-use module, developed based on Xiaomi 12S Pro.
-Mainly based on the functionality of other modules, a little original.
+Most of the functionality is based on other modules, with a small amount of originality.

 ## 源代码 (Source code)